 Alpha Over Node¶

 The Alpha Over node is used to layer images on top of one another.
-Alpha Over does not work on the colors of an image.

 - Standard image output.

 In the map below, Color Ramp node is used to add an alpha channel to the black-and-white swirl image.
 Then Alpha Over node is used to overlay it on top of another image.

 In next example, we use the Factor control to make a “Fade In” effect.
 This effect can be animated by adding a Time node to feed the Factor socket as shown below.
 In this example, over the course of 30 frames, the Time node makes the Alpha Over node produce a picture that starts with the pure background image, and title slowly bleeds through the background.

 Note the Convert Premul checkbox is enabled, since as the foreground used a PNG image that has straight alpha.